KennethCNg/NBA-Cubed/README.md

 3D-NBA is 3D data visualization of all the players from the 2016-2017 season.
 Each cube represents an NBA player, and each cube's color is based on the player's team color scheme.
 Clicking on the cube will bring up that players statistics.

+###Controls

+Click and drag, zoom, or use your keyboard arrows to move around the 3D world.

+### MVPs and Functionality

+- [x] Funnel-shape to give a depiction of the NBA landscape based on points-per-game by all the players in the NBA
+- [ ] Click on cubes to reveal stats of that player
+- [ ] Search functionality

 ### Technologies

 3D-NBA utilizes the three.js library, a cross-browser JavaScript library/wrapper around WebGL.